mpickering/blog/posts/2018-09-19-nix-artefacts.md

 ## Step 4: Including the source files

 The next step is to add the source files to the image.
-To do this we use a the `runCommand` script to make a simple derivation which copies some files into the right place.
+To do this we use the `runCommand` script to make a simple derivation which copies some files into the right place.